sep/SEPotify/README.md

 10. Reload VS Code to activate the extension.
 11. Open the command palette and run `SEPotify: Login` to authenticate your Spotify account.
 12. You can now use the commands in the command palette or access the visual interface in the sidebar.

-### 0.0.1

-Initial release of SEPotify.
-Includes login and play/pause functionality.